BDC Hamburger Icon

 5. Conduct market research to understand your target audience.

 If your marketing messages aren’t resonating with prospects, you may be missing the mark.
-Conduct some market research to discover what prospects want, what’s important to them and what they’re willing to pay.
+Conduct market research to discover what prospects want, what’s important to them and what they’re willing to pay.

 Here are some additional ways to research what your customers want: